koreaserver/koreaserver/README.md

 -  Competed in NYPC(NEXON Youth Programming Challenge)
 -  Competed in AI·SW University Idea Hackathon
 -  Competed in Hacking Competition Establish [The Bug Bounty Program]
--  I reported a bug from toss, and they could able to solve the bug by my reports.
+-  I reported a bug from Toss, and they could able to solve the bug by my reports.
 -  I reported a serious weakness from Naver
--  I reported a serious weakness from afreecaTV
+-  I reported a serious weakness from AfreecaTV